Matthias Goerges

 I consider trainees with biomedical engineering or clinical informatics backgrounds, as my program focuses on predictive analytics and digital health applications in Biomedical Engineering.
 I occasionally recruit trainees in Experimental Medicine for digital health research projects.
 Pharmacology is too far from my research interests and core training; therefore, I don't recruit Pharmacology students

 Next, it is helpful for you to outline which projects you are interested in and why you are an excellent fit for my program.
-Finally, with a CV, it is easier for me to assess your suitability as a candidate, so please include this (and, ideally, a transcript and, if applicable, English test scores) with your application.
+Finally, a CV makes it easier for me to assess your suitability as a candidate, so please include this (and, ideally, a transcript and, if applicable, English test scores) with your application.

 I support experiential learning experiences, such as internships and work placements, for my graduate students and Postdocs.